rajannpatel/ubuntupbx/README.md

 Congratulations, you have successfully installed FreePBX 17 on Ubuntu.

-Next: Learn why and how to deploy and run FreePBX 17 on Ubuntu on Google Cloud for $0.
+Next: Learn why and how to run FreePBX 17 on Ubuntu, on Google Cloud, for $0

 ---